tiny-pilot/tinypilot/bundler/README.md

 Our CircleCI pipeline automatically builds and uploads new bundles to Gatekeeper:

 - For Community, it releases every commit to the `master` branch
-- For Pro, it only releases tags with a particular format (e.g. `2.4.1`)
+- For Pro, it only releases tags with a particular format (e.g., `2.4.1`)

 ### `get-tinypilot.sh`